Data Protection, Privacy and IT Security Notice

 Where is the information stored?

-Information submitted by you may be communicated in anonymous aggregated form by us to the offices of our partner, the Stockholm Environment Institute and to other reputable third party organisations as referred to in this Policy, and these may be situated outside the European Economic Area.
+Information submitted by you may be communicated in anonymous aggregated form by us to the offices of our partner, the Stockholm Environment Institute.

-Any personal information submitted via our websites or by text is treated in accordance with the Data Protection Act 1998.
-To find out more about your entitlements under this legislation, visit the Information Commissioner's website: www.dataprotection.gov.uk or read the Act online at: www.hmso.gov.uk/acts/acts1998/19980029.htm .
+Any personal information submitted via our websites or by text is treated in accordance with the Data Protection Act 1998 and the GDPR.
+To find out more about your entitlements under this legislation, visit: https://www.gov.uk/data-protection and https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/

 If you would like to review or revise information you have previously provided to us online, you may do so by emailing email@example.com